earends/Clock-Blog/README.md

 ##BackLog
 Front End Functionality
 - About page needs to be filled in with picture and text
-- going and not going need to be added to database
 - make a limit for titles of blog/event posts
     - configure that with the list of blogs and posts
+- list of blogs, events need to be better designed
+- need to set a pin for creating a blog post
+- going and not going need to be added to database
 - going, not, and maybe needs to be configured with backend functionality
-- list of blogs, events need to be better designed